Servings |

 - 8 fl oz hot sauce — Franks is fine, but whatever you prefer.

-- 2 tsp liquid smoke — Optional.
-Not needed if using sauce on smoked meat.
+- 2 tsp liquid smoke — Optional, but recommended.
+Not really needed if using sauce only on smoked meat.

 - 2 2/3 Tbsp Granulated Onion